Header image credit: Shannon Tofts

 Argyll Sea Glass

-If you adore Argyll but can't visit Scotland on your holiday this year, Argyll Sea Glass provides an excellent way for you to keep a little bit of your dream holiday destination with you always!
+If you adore Argyll but can't visit on your holiday, Argyll Sea Glass provides an excellent way for you to keep a little bit of your dream destination with you always!

 How it all started: Married couple Mike and Marie began taking daily walks on the beach to support Marie's mental health, exploring the area around their home of Cove, on Loch Long.
 They were amazed to find so many amazing colours and shapes of sea glass, which Marie began collecting from the places they visited.
 Eventually, Marie tried making a necklace with some of her finds, discovering a new pleasure and talent, and Argyll Sea Glass was born.